houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 {% githubgist id="d38c66f1efcb62ea9e2803bd75812c73" /%}

 J. I may have, unintentionally, left some technical or mathematical errors in this article.
-If you spot them, kindly send a PR to this [repo](https://github.com/houzyk/thephilosophicalcode "repo") or send me an email - houzairmk@icloud.con
+If you spot them, kindly send a PR to this [repo](https://github.com/houzyk/thephilosophicalcode "repo") or send me an email - houzairmk@icloud.com.